 5. Startups are witnessing an encouraging trend of funding

 With China leading the pack in live-stream e-commerce adoption, the US market is trying its best to catch up.
 The US livestream shopping market is expected to reach USD 25 billion by 2023.
 A league of players have already started off in this direction.
 PopShop.Live raised USD 20 million to let people purchase everything from books and toys to jewelry from sellers who livestream their offerings.

 Whatnot, an online platform known for the resale of toys and sports card collectibles recently turned into a unicorn and is now looking to expand its categories to include NFTs.
 Last year saw Walmart partner with TalkShopLive, a multi-category livestreaming e-commerce startup that allows transactions with its proprietary embeddable video player, giving Walmart and the brands it carries a better way to combine content and commerce.

 Livestream shopping is unedited and spontaneous, and the future without doubt belongs to those employing this marketing format.
 Yet, there’s a lot of groundwork to be done to guarantee success.

-Netscribes has been delivering timely market, platform, and consumer insights to guide leading CPG and e-commerce brands and retailers strategize their digital journeys for over two decades, To know how we can help you hook, engage and inspire loyalty with all that this marketing format has to offer, write to us at email@example.com
+Netscribes has been delivering timely market, platform, and consumer research to guide leading CPG and e-commerce brands and retailers strategize their digital journeys for over two decades, To know how we can help you hook, engage and inspire loyalty with all that this marketing format has to offer, write to us at email@example.com